 Professionally, I am interested in library advocacy, genealogy, local history, research, and instruction.

 I have a passion for books, reading, archives, classical history, Pittsburgh history, paleography, and manuscripts (especially illuminated).
 I also speak German.
-I come from an old Pittsburgh family (at least 1875), and grew up listening to stories about Pittsburgh “back in the day”.
+I come from an old Pittsburgh family (from the 1860s at earliest), and grew up listening to stories about Pittsburgh “back in the day”.

 Please feel free to contact me about these topics and other issues related to Library and Information Science.